visimp/visimp/docs/languages/COQ.md

 ## Configuration

-This layer cannot be configured via visimp at the moment.
-Please refer to [the "Configuration" section of Coqtail](https://github.com/whonore/Coqtail#configuration) instead.
+Any vim **global** variable that [the "Configuration" section of Coqtail](https://github.com/whonore/Coqtail#configuration) states can be set to configure Coqtail is also a valid field for this layer's config, as long as you strip the `coqtail_` prefix.

 ## Examples